KaroJunior/getvideofastbot/README.md

 * ❌ YouTube Shorts are not supported (login restrictions)
 * ⏱ Videos longer than the configured duration are rejected
 * 🔒 Private or restricted videos may fail to download
-* 📉 Free hosting may occasionally restart the service
+* 📉 Free hosting platforms may occasionally restart the service
+* ⚠️ Facebook support is best-effort (public links only)

 ## 📌 Example Usage